orbitalchicken/Roadmap/Postponed.md

     caja: it looks like caja briefly dies at session start just before reappearing again missing plymouth-text theme
-	Marco doesn't provide WM context menu options for CSD apps
+	Marco doesn't provide WM context menu options for CSD apps iphones can't be mounted (need more info on how to pull this off and with which versions of iOS?)